WillemAchterhof/arch-luks-tpm-secureboot/README.md

 Preperation
  - Download the Arch Linux ISO
- - Create a isntallation USB: dd bs=4M if=path/to/archlinux-version-x86_64.iso of=/dev/disk/by-id/usb-My_flash_drive conv=fsync oflag=direct status=progress
+ - Create an isntallation USB: dd bs=4M if=path/to/archlinux-version-x86_64.iso of=/dev/disk/by-id/usb-My_flash_drive conv=fsync oflag=direct status=progress
+ - Create an extra partition (ext4) on the USB, and copy arch_secure_isntall.sh to there.

 Boot from the Arch Linux ISO
-Connect to the internet:

-bash  # WiFi
-  iwctl
-  station wlan0 scan
-  station wlan0 connect "Your SSID" exit

-  # Verify
-  ping archlinux.org

-Set the system clock:

-bash  timedatectl set-ntp true

-If using Secure Boot — enter UEFI firmware and set to Setup Mode before running the installer

-USB Preparation
-Format a USB drive with a partition for the installer files: bash# Replace /dev/sdX with your USB device sgdisk -Z /dev/sdX sgdisk -n 1:0:+100M -t 1:ef00 /dev/sdX   # EFI (if needed) sgdisk -n 2:0:+2G   -t 2:8300 /dev/sdX   # Arch ISO sgdisk -n 3:0:0     -t 3:8300 /dev/sdX   # Installer files

-# Format partition 3
-mkfs.ext4 /dev/sdX3

 # Mount and copy installer files
 mount /dev/sdX3 /mnt/installer